rcmiller01/test2/USER_EXPERIENCE_JOURNEY.md

 **Behind the Scenes:**
 - **Creative Discovery Engine** detects: Music (jazz guitar), Cooking (restaurant recreation)
-- **Confidence Scores**: Music: 85%, Cooking: 78%
+- **Dynamic Model Search**: System searches available models for jazz music generation
 - **Emotional Connection**: High positive response to creative topics
 - **Skill Level Assessment**: Music: Intermediate, Cooking: Beginner-Intermediate

-### **Gentle Creative Suggestion**
+### **Adaptive Creative Suggestion**
 ```
-Mia: "You know what, Alex?
+Nova: "You know what, Alex?
 I have an idea.
 What if we could
      create something together right now?
+Let me check what
-I have access to
+     creative tools I have available for us...
-     some amazing tools that could help us explore your
-     musical or culinary side.
-Would you be interested in
-     trying something?"

-Alex: "That sounds interesting... what did you have in mind?"

-Mia: "Well, I could help you compose a short jazz piece -
-     maybe based on a mood you're feeling right now.
-Or we
-     could design a fusion recipe that combines flavors
+     I can work with jazz composition using MusicGen, or we
-     you love.
-What speaks to you?"
+     could explore recipe creation.
+What sounds interesting to you?"

+Alex: "That sounds amazing...
+I'd love to try the music creation!"

+Nova: "Perfect choice!
+Let me set up some specialized music
+     generation tools.
+I'm installing MusicGen and checking
+     for jazz-specific models..."
 ```

 ### **Dynamic AI Model Installation**
 **User chooses music creation:**

 ```
-Mia: "Perfect!
-I'm going to set up some specialized music
+Nova: "Perfect!
+I'm setting up specialized music creation tools
-     tools for us.
+     for us.
 This will just take a moment..."

 [Loading interface appears]
 "Installing MusicGen AI model for jazz composition..."
 [Progress bar: ████████████ 100%]

+Nova: "All set!
+Now I have access to jazz composition tools.
-Mia: "All set!
-Now, tell me about a feeling or memory you'd
+     Tell me about a feeling or memory you'd like to capture
-     like to capture in music.
-Maybe something from your
+     in music.
+Maybe something from your college jazz days,
-     college jazz days, or how you're feeling right now?"
+     or how you're feeling right now?"
 ```

 **Behind the Scenes:**
 - **Model Installation**: MusicGen automatically downloaded and configured
-- **User Profile Update**: Music creation tools now permanently available
+- **User Profile Update**: Music creation tools now permanently available for this user
-- **Preference Learning**: Jazz style preferences noted for future use
+- **Preference Learning**: Jazz style preferences noted for future creative sessions
+- **Creative Gallery Setup**: Space created for saving and organizing user's creative works

 ---